-We are North America's leading provider of comprehensive waste management environmental services, providing services throughout the United States ("U.S.") and Canada.
+We are North America's leading provider of comprehensive environmental solutions, providing services throughout the United States ("U.S.") and Canada.
 We partner with our residential, commercial, industrial, and municipal customers and the communities we serve to manage and reduce waste at each stage from collection to disposal, while recovering valuable resources and creating clean, renewable energy.
 We own or operate the largest network of landfills throughout the U.S. and Canada.
 In order to make disposal more practical for larger urban markets, where the distance to landfills is typically farther, we manage transfer stations that consolidate, compact and transport waste efficiently and economically.
-We are also a leading developer, operator and owner of landfill gas-to-energy facilities in the U.S. that produce renewable natural gas, which is a significant source of fuel for our natural gas fleet.
-Additionally, we are a leading recycler in the U.S. and Canada, handling materials that include paper, cardboard, glass, plastic, and metal.
+We are also a leading developer, operator and owner of landfill gas-to-energy facilities in the U.S. and Canada that produce renewable electricity and renewable natural gas, which is a significant source of fuel for our natural gas fleet.
+Additionally, we are a leading recycler in the U.S. and Canada, handling materials that include paper, cardboard, glass, plastic and metal.
 Our "Solid Waste" business is operated and managed locally by our subsidiaries that focus on distinct geographic areas and provide collection, transfer, disposal, and recycling and resource recovery services.
-Consistent with our Company's long-standing commitment to sustainability and environmental stewardship, we published our 2021 Sustainability Report, which details our people-first commitment to help make the communities in which we live and work safe, resilient, and sustainable.
-The information in this report can be found at https://sustainability.wm.com but it does not constitute a part of, and is not incorporated by reference into, this Quarterly Report on Form 10 Q.

 In 2021, our senior management began evaluating, overseeing, and managing the financial performance of our Solid Waste operations through two operating segments.
-Our East Tier primarily consists of geographic areas located in the Eastern U.S., the Great Lakes region and substantially all of Canada.
+Our East Tier primarily consists of geographic areas located in the

+Eastern U.S., the Great Lakes region and substantially all of Canada.
 Our West Tier primarily includes geographic areas located in the Western U.S., including the upper Midwest region, and British Columbia, Canada.
 Each of our Solid Waste operating segments provides integrated environmental services, including collection, transfer, recycling, and disposal.